global-vmware/vcd_nsxt_network_dhcp/README.md

 ## DHCP Terraform Module for Routed Data Center Group Networks

-This Terraform module will deploy DHCP pools into existing Data Center Group Routed Networks using the `vmware/vcd` provider.
-This module can be used to provision DHCP Services on multiple routed network segments.
+This Terraform module will deploy DHCP Pools for Routed Data Center Group Networks into an existing VMware Cloud Director (VCD) Environment.
+This module can be used to provsion new DHCP Pools into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements